 Professor James Lubben wonders if the American family is really getting smaller.
 Maybe, he says, it's just being stretched out over more generations.

-"In the old days, you were lucky if you got the chance to meet your grandparents," says Lubben, the Louise McMahon Ahearn Professor of Social Work and director of the newly announced Institute on Aging.
+"In the old days, you were lucky if you got the chance to meet your grandparents," says Lubben, the Louise McMahon Ahearn Professor of Social Work and director of the Institute on Aging.
 "Now you can meet your great-grandparents and even great-great-grandparents on some occasions."

 Our increased longevity is a miraculous gift, but it also poses some tremendous challenges to the health and social services infrastructure.
 Lubben and the Institute on Aging hope to transform these challenges into vital opportunities for a new generation of students.